 Processors in the context of your use of ChurchSuite will include third parties like your external bookkeeper who may carry out certain admin tasks on behalf of your church.

 Continuing with the data mapping audit you started earlier,

-- Does your collection and use of personal data fall within the "purposes" of your current Data Protection policy?
+- Do your collection and use of personal or sensitive data fall within the "purposes" of your current Data Protection policy?
 Are there current uses that fall outside the current scope?

 - Are your policy's stated "purposes" sufficiently broad enough to cover all your ministry and activity?
 Highlight any areas that need further expansion in your policy.

-- Note down any third party "processors" that use or further process the personal data in your ChurchSuite account e.g. Book keeper.
-To what extent are those third parties sufficiently aware of your Data Protection policy and do their workflows and practices comply with your policy?
+- Note down any third-party "processors" that use or further process the personal data in your ChurchSuite account e.g. a Bookkeeper, ChurchSuite integrations such as MailChimp, Planning Center, Stripe, GoCardless, and Textlocal.
+To what extent are those third parties sufficiently aware of your Data Protection policy and do their workflows and practices comply with your policy and the GDPR?

 What data is covered by GDPR?

 Like the DPA, the GDPR applies primarily to personal data, but it also governs the processing of 'sensitive data', which ordinarily is restricted, but is permitted by religious organisations.